cherubicXN/hawp/readme.md

 # Holistically-Attracted Wireframe Parsing (CVPR 2020)

-This is the offical implementation for our [CVPR paper](https://arxiv.org/pdf/2003.01663).
+This is the official implementation of our [CVPR paper](https://arxiv.org/pdf/2003.01663).

+~~[News] The pretrained model is released.~~~

-[News] The pretrained model is released.
+[News] The previous pretrained model is wrong, please download it again from  [Google Cloud](https://drive.google.com/file/d/1VP0M7O-6ng461y_VWznMFuqKw2efH-aD/view?usp=sharing).

+[News] The description of how to train and test our HAWP is updated.
+You may need to update the code if you cloned my repo before May 21, 2020.

 ## Highlights
 - We propose **a fast and parsimonious parsing method HAWP** to accurately and robustly detect a vectorized wireframe in an input image with a single forward pass.
 - The proposed HAWP is **fully end-to-end**.
 - The proposed HAWP **does not require the squeeze module**.
 - **State-of-the-art performance** on the Wireframe dataset and YorkUrban dataset.
-- The proposed HAWP achievs **29.5 FPS** on a GPU (Tesla V100) for 1-batch inference.
+- The proposed HAWP achieves **29.5 FPS** on a GPU (Tesla V100) for 1-batch inference.

 <p align="center">
 <img src="figures/teaser.png" height="400" >